BaderTim/jf2020-self-driving-car/README.md

 # self-driving-car-jf-2020
-> "Jugend forscht" is a German competition where young students are able to compete against each other with scientific projects.
+**Jugend forscht** *(Jf)* is a German competition where young students are able to compete against each other with scientific projects.
 > This project was part of the 2020 competition in the Südwürttemberg region in January.
 > My first DHBW semester started right after I finished developing the car in winter 2019.